|

 by the gentle waves, sometimes becoming a bit fuzzier but sometimes

-interesting than the original image.
-When one reflects upon things, our
+than the original image.
+When one reflects upon things, our experience of

-experience of memories can be a little bit like that too, since our memories
+memories can be a little bit like that too, since our memories don’t simply

-don’t simply capture snapshots of reality, but rather of an interpretation of
+capture snapshots of reality, but rather of an interpretation of reality that

-reality that has been modified, distorted or enhanced by our minds, according
+has been modified, distorted or enhanced by our minds, according to our

-to our outlook and life experience.
-The conversation between the two cellos
+outlook and life experience.
+The conversation between the two cellos in this

 reflections.
 The melodic "images" are sometimes reflected